Eric Henderson

-Eric Charles Henderson (born January 8, 1983) is an American football coach who is the defensive line coach and run game coordinator for the Los Angeles Rams of the National Football League (NFL).
-He previously served as an assistant coach for the Los Angeles Chargers.
+Eric Charles Henderson (born January 8, 1983) is an American football coach who is the co-defensive coordinator, defensive line coach, and run game coordinator for the USC Trojans of the Big Ten Conference (NCAA).
+He previously served as an assistant coach for the Los Angeles Rams.

 Henderson played college football at Georgia Tech as a defensive end and was signed by the Cincinnati Bengals as an undrafted free agent in 2006 and played professionally for six seasons.

 Playing career

 College

 While playing for the Georgia Tech Yellow Jackets, Henderson set a team career record with 59.5 tackles-for-loss (TFL), and he ranks fourth in school history in sacks (25).
 He had a breakout sophomore season in 2003, starting all 13 games and earning first-team All-Atlantic Coast Conference honors with 11 sacks and 24 TFL.
 He earned second-team All-ACC nods as both a junior and a senior.
 As a senior, he led the team with six sacks, despite missing four games with an ankle injury, and caused four fumbles on those sacks.
 He helped the Tech defense rank in the Top 25 nationally in seven categories in 2005, and he was a key performer as Tech upset No. 3 Miami, holding the Hurricanes to 30 yards rushing.
 In his first game back from his ankle injury in 2005, he played a key role in a 10–9 win over Clemson and was named ACC Defensive Lineman of the Week for the third time in his career.
 He played four seasons at Georgia Tech (2002–05), with a redshirt year in 2001.
-On January 21, 2006, he played in East–West Shrine Game in San Antonio, Texas.